 - Type a keyword

-On the left will be 10 related suggests for App Store and up to 5 for Google Play.
+On the left will be up to related suggests for App Store and up to 5 for Google Play.
 Click on a keyword to see the list of apps that use this keywords or relevant apps.
 Your favorite apps will always be displayed on the top.
 It doesn’t mean that the app uses the keyword.
 App stores show relevant apps depending on keywords.

 Apple Search Ads competitors